 After a ‘Master in Divinity’ (‘Erstes und Zweites Theologisches Examen’) and running a company for four years in Germany, Petra did an MBA at Manchester Business School, UK, from 1999-2001.
 While doing her PhD at NTU (scholarship), she was a Visiting Lecturer at Manchester Business School from 2001-2004 teaching an elective in business ethics to MBAs.
 In 2004 she started as Senior Lecturer in NTU.

-In her PhD Petra focused on cross-cultural comparisons between managers in the UK and Germany and their sensemaking of environmental issues, which led to two journal papers about moral muteness and the framing of the business case in both countries.
+In her PhD Petra focused on cross-cultural comparisons between managers in the UK and Germany and their sense-making of environmental issues, which led to two journal papers about moral muteness and the framing of the business case in both countries.
 Since then Petra’s research focus has shifted to Education for Sustainable Development.
 She also has a strong interest in how HEIs and other organisations integrate sustainability into their core activities.
-At the moment Petra is working with the NHS England and the NHS Scotland to evaluate and improve their Good Corporate Citizenship Tool.
+Petra is now focusing in her research on climate change education and carbon literacy.

 Petra is the Co-Chair of the PRME Working Group on Climate Change and Environment with the aim to share innovative curricular and extra-curricular teaching material worldwide, to help other universities to develop policies and strategies in how to integrate climate change and other environmental issues into operation and curriculum and to encourage partnerships with companies in addressing these issues in innovative projects.